khronokernel/Getting-Started-With-OpenCore/README.md

 * nvda_drv:  <> (For enabling WebDrivers)
 * prev-lang:kbd: <> (Needed for non-latin keyboards)

-**Block**: Forcibly rewrites NVRAM variables, not needed for us as `sudo NVRAM` is prefered but useful for those edge cases
+**Block**: Forcibly rewrites NVRAM variables, not needed for us as `sudo nvram` is prefered but useful for those edge cases

 **LegacyEnable** Allows for NVRAM to be stored on nvram.plist